New Zealand Lizards

 Probably the largest to live on either of the two main islands this

-but is now restricted to two separate areas.
-Diurnal it inhabits
+Island but is now restricted to two separate areas.
+Diurnal

-rocky outcrops in grassland areas where it enjoys sunbasking.
-Its food
+it inhabits rocky outcrops in grassland areas where it enjoys sunbasking.

-consists of available insects, spiders etc plus fair proportion of berries
+Its food consists of available insects, spiders etc plus fair proportion

-from low bushes.
-The young usually two or three are produced in Summer
+of berries from low bushes.
+The young usually two or three are produced

-[late January or February] and are relatively large in comparison to
+in Summer [late January or February] and are relatively large in

-to stem the alarming reduction in numbers of this beautiful skink.
+to try to stem the alarming reduction in numbers of this beautiful

 Robust Skink Cyclodina alani Occurs only on a few offshore islands

-it is forest dwelling, nocturnal but will on occasions bask in the
+skink it is forest dwelling, nocturnal but will on occasions bask

-sun, usually in the morning.
-It feeds on all manner of ground insects
+in the sun, usually in the morning.
+It feeds on all manner of ground

-as well as any flying ones that circumstances allow.
-At the Reptile Park
+insects as well as any flying ones that circumstances allow.
+At the Reptile

-they are fed crickets, locusts, mealworms, moths [we have found
+Park they are fed crickets, locusts, mealworms, moths [we have

-even large moths such as puriri moths can be consumed] and other insects
+found even large moths such as puriri moths can be consumed] and other

-as available.
-They also fed comercial pet jellimeat and pureed pears,
+insects as available.
+They also fed comercial pet jellimeat and pureed

-the latter suggesting that they eat berries in the wild but as they are
+pears, the latter suggesting that they eat berries in the wild but as they

-poor climbers probably rely on fallen ones rather those still on the
+are poor climbers probably rely on fallen ones rather those still on

-bushes.
-A single litter, normally on alternate years, of up to eight young
+the bushes.
+A single litter, normally on alternate years, of up to eight

 Top of Page